Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/Email_Experience_Manager/Email_Experience_Manager_30/index.md

 ---
-title: 3.0
+title: "3.0"
-description: 'Use EXM to create highly customizable messages that are both personal and relevant to your customers.'
+description: "Use EXM to create highly customizable messages that are both personal and relevant to your customers."
 origin: https://dev.sitecore.net/Downloads/Email_Experience_Manager/Email_Experience_Manager_30.aspx
 ---